-Nikitas Kaklamanis, Mayor of Athens
+Nikitas Kaklamanis, former Mayor of Athens

 FRONT PAGE